Adityashekhawatt/init_one/README.md

 # README
-This is a readme file that i would like to try init
+This is a readme file that i would like to try init.